SocietyNews Uttar Pradesh’s Proposal To Restrict Male Tailors: A Threat To Livelihoods And Gender Equality

-The recent suggestion in Uttar Pradesh that male tailors should not be allowed to stitch a woman’s dress and male barbers should not cut women’s hair has spurred a great political uproar about women’s safety, regarding their ability to choose their dress and hairstylists, and the welfare of the tailors who have been prevented from performing these services by order of the Uttar Pradesh State Women’s Commission.
+The recent suggestion by the UP State Women’s Commission that male tailors should not be allowed to stitch a women’s dresses and male barbers should not cut women’s hair has spurred a great political uproar about women’s safety, regarding their ability to choose their dress and hairstylists, and the welfare of the tailors who have been prevented from performing these services.

 This effort put forward in the guise of safeguarding against envisaged harassment is questionable as it imposes gender roles, challenges the existing societal norms and has vast economic importance in a region where culture is strong.